Balanced Diet for Energy in Real Life

 That's not a willpower problem.
 It's usually a fueling problem — and it's fixable, without turning eating into a second job.

 This isn't a nutrition prescription (I'm not a dietitian).
-What I can tell you is what I've figured out about eating in a way that stops the slow leak of energy — and what I got completely wrong before I figured it out.
+What I can tell you is what I've figured out about a balanced diet for energy — the kind that stops the slow leak across a full day — and what I got completely wrong before I figured it out.

 What eating for energy actually means